Skip to main content

 Key aspects of our program:

-• Accreditation: Our course is fully compliant with the current NMAS Standards and AMDRAS standards (From February 2025), ensuring you receive a nationally recognised qualification.
+• Accreditation: Our course is fully compliant with the current AMDRAS standards, ensuring you receive a nationally recognised qualification.

-• Convenience: Participate in a five-day practical workshop via videoconference, followed by a 1.5-day assessment, including a half-day of mediation theory and review.
+• Convenience: Participate in a five-day practical workshop via videoconference, followed by a 2-day assessment including a day of mediation theory and review.

 • Immediate practicality: Learn to mediate disputes through real-world scenarios and immersive role-plays.